Programs in metro Denver, northern Colorado, and southern Colorado

 - Current and active Colorado RN licensure or (eNLC) compact RN license must be verified by the Friday prior to Orientation.

-For additional questions on RN licensure, endorsements and/or NCLEX, please contact that state’s Board of Nursing.
+For questions related to RN licensure in another state, endorsements and/or NCLEX, please contact that state’s Board of Nursing.

 How can I tell if the program I graduated (or will graduate) from is an “accredited nursing program”?